 Configure the Kubernetes API version

 PyCharm provides completion for configuration key values, navigation to relevant selectors and definitions via gutter icons, specialized inspections that check for deprecated values and required keys, and other assistance features.
-These depend on the knowledge about the version of the API you are using.
-By default, PyCharm assumes it is the latest version.
+These depend on the version of the API you are using.
+By default, PyCharm sets it to the latest version.
+However, if your resources use an earlier version of the API, you can change it.

 Helm is a tool for managing Kubernetes applications.
 Helm charts are packages of pre-configured resource definitions that you run inside a Kubernetes cluster.
 A chart contains a description of the package Chart.yaml and one or more templates used to generate Kubernetes manifest files.